rmetzler/HPI-IP-OAuth/README.md

 ## Introduction

 Every day people use many different internet websites for their online activities.
 While some of these websites are used by only a few to several thousend people, some other websites like webbased email programms or social networking websites are visited by millions of users on a daily basis.
-Google's GMail, Facebook and Twitter are aiming to become the center of our online activities and therefor the provider of our online identity.
-One way to achieve this is to enable 3rd party sites to allow users to sign up with accounts from these sites.
-This is possible through protocols like OpenID and OAuth that are able to authenticate a user and redirect him back to the 3rd party website.
+Google's GMail online email application, Facebook and Twitter aim to become the center of our online activities and therefor the single provider of our online identity.
+One way for them to achieve this is to enable 3rd party sites to allow users to sign up and log in with accounts from the identity provider.
+This is possible through online identity protocols like OpenID and OAuth that are able to authenticate a user and redirect him back to the third party website.

 For users this feature enables a more secure and better online experience as they are not required to register with username and password at every website they want to try out.
 For the third party service this often means that their sign-up conversion rate can dramatically increase.

 In this paper we describe the OAuth 1.0a protocol.
 Then we describe our proposed privacy service that is granted access to the HPI identity provider via OAuth.
 We explain the changes we made in order to enable OAuth in the HPI-IP and how the API works.

 ## The OAuth Protocol

 __OAuth__ is an open protocol to allow secure API authorization in a simple and standard method from desktop and web applications.
-[OAuth-spec] It enables __users__ to authenticate and authorize 3rd party applications called __OAuth consumers__ to access data that is associated with a __resource__ managed by the __service provider__.
+[OAuth-spec] It enables __users__ to authenticate and authorize 3rd party applications called __OAuth consumers__ to access data that is associated with a __restricted resource__ managed by the __service provider__.

 ![OAuth parties](HPI-IP-OAuth/raw/master/OAuth.png)
-The three different parties in OAuth protocol.
+Image: The three different parties in OAuth protocol.
+The user owns the restricted resource and can grant access to it.

-In order to authenticate an user and enabling authorization an OAuth consumer has to be registered at the service provider.
+In order to authenticate an user and enabling authorization an OAuth consumer has to be registered at the service provider beforehand.
 Through registration the service provider obtains a dedicated consumer key & secret pair that is used for authenticating the service whenever user access is requested.
+This is an significant difference towards the OpenID protocol where identity provider and relying party don't need to know each other and the authentification is done decentral.

 ### OAuth Dance

-When a user wants to authenticate a webservice via OAuth the __OAuth authentication flow__ (commonly referred to as OAuth dance) is executed.
+When a user wants to authenticate a webservice via OAuth the __OAuth authentication flow__ (commonly referred to as the OAuth dance) is executed.

-The following description is very simplified as details that are important for securing this flow and preventing from replay attacks like the _signature method_ and the _nonce_ are missing from it.
-The description is first and foremost meant to provide a general understanding of the OAuth authentication flow as an exact description is beyond the scope of this paper.
+The following description is a simplified OAuth description as details important for securing the authorization flow and protect it from replay attacks like the _signature method_ and the _nonce_ are ommitted.
+The description is first and foremost meant to provide a general understanding of the OAuth authentication flow as an full description is beyond the scope of this paper.

 The authentication flow is started by the user clicking on a special link on the website of the OAuth consumer.
-The consumer uses his consumer key and secret to request a __unauthorized OAuth request token__ and __secret__ from the service provider.
+The consumer uses his consumer key and secret to request an __unauthorized OAuth request token__ and __secret__ from the service provider.
 This OAuth token is used to identify the authentication context for the user.

 After obtaining the request token, the user is redirected from the consumer to the service provider.
-Thereby the request token is appended on the URL.
+Thereby the request token is appended to the URL.
 The user is authenticated and can now authorize the consumer.
-The service provider directs the user back to the consumer.
+After the user granted access to the restricted resource the service provider directs the user's web agent back to the consumer.
+A _verifier_ is appended to the callback url.

-When the user returns to the consumer the consumer uses the request token to request an __access token__ & secret from the service provider.
+When the user returns to the consumer the consumer uses request token and verifier to request an __access token__ and the associated secret from the service provider.
 The service provider exchanges the request token for the access token thereby granting access to the user's resource(s) as long as the token is valid.

 ![OAuth dance](http://a0.twimg.com/images/dev/oauth_diagram.png)